 Essential oils are my primary modality of choice.
 Naturopaths all vary in what they prefer to use but I am very enamored of using aromatherapy and essential oils.

-We know all the scary stuff that has been said about using essential oils with animals but as we (Dr. Jeannie Thomason and I) state in the audio series we created initially for our podcast which are now being used in our courses, when you use a true medical grade quality (such as those by Young Living) the healing benefits are so amazing and incredible that fear can’t abide with the use of these Eos with animals or ourselves.
+We know all the scary stuff that has been said about using essential oils with animals but as we (Dr. Jeannie Thomason and I) state in the audio series we created initially for our podcast which are now being used in our courses, when you use a true therapeutic quality (such as those by Young Living) the wellness benefits are so amazing and incredible that fear can’t abide with the use of these Eos with animals or ourselves.